jyyulab/MICA/README.md

-# MICA-Py
+# MICA-exe

 Mutual informtion-based Consensus Clustering for single-cell RNA-Seq data<br/>
-To use this package download it and run python MICA.py from the downloaded directory.<br />
+To use this package download it and run ./MICA from the downloaded directory.<br />
 Running MICA without any arguments will show the following help message:<br /><br />

 * -m OR --mode&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Running mode of the application, default: clustering.<br/>